maRT-sk/fastapi-starterpack/README.md

 - **Tailwind CSS**: Utility-first CSS framework for modern UI design.
 - **Alpine.js**: JavaScript framework for composing behavior directly in your markup.
 - **HTMX.js**:  JavaScript framework that simplifies AJAX and dynamic content updates.
-- **PostgreSQL or SQLite**: Databases integrated with SQLAlchemy  for ORM and query management.
+- **SQLite or PostgreSQL**: Databases integrated with SQLAlchemy for ORM and query management.
 - **Alembic**: Database migration management.
 - **UV**: An extremely fast Python package and project manager.
 - **MyPy and Ruff**: Ensures static type checking, linting, and code formatting.